About Art Licensing

 What Size Art Should I Paint/Create?

 Bigger is better!
 Large digital files have more capabilities of licensing for various products.
 Typically the largest tiff file we would need is 35×45 at 300 dpi, but no smaller than 9×12 at 300 dpi.
 Although your original artwork may be a smaller format, it can be reproduced by a professional scanner or photographer to obtain a successful digital image at a larger proportion.
 Please keep in mind that we emphasize the quality of a file.
 In most cases, a digital file that is already prepared small, should not be enlarged to meet our purposes.
 When in doubt, create larger pieces, as many of the products we license are large.
+16 x 20 is a good starting point.

 Am I Required To Send Every Original To Art Licensing?

-No. However, we’d like to see what you are doing in general.
+We always like to see what you are doing in general.
 You can always send a pic or jpg of what you’re working on.

 How Is My Art Shown To The Industry?